allfoxwy/Threat/README.markdown

 ## Function description
 - Announce a message when Taunt resist or Mocking Blow missed
+- Announce a message when Shield Wall or Last Stand
 - Announce a countdown when Challenging Shout
 - Revenge is used when possible
 - Prioritise Shield Block if HP less than 40%